stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 template generation. [`checkBlock`][news360 checkblock] was then added, enabling pools to validate miner-provided templates via IPC.
-IPC was also [enabled][news369 ipc] by default, and the new `bitcoin-node` and other multiprocess binaries added to release builds.
-A new bitcoin wrapper executable was [added][Bitcoin Core #31375] to easily discover and launch an increasing number of binaries, and a follow-up [implemented][news374 ipcauto] automatic multiprocess selection, removing the need for the `-m` startup flag.
+IPC was also [enabled][news369 ipc] by default, and the new `bitcoin-node` and other multiprocess binaries were added to release builds.
+A new bitcoin wrapper executable was [added][news357 wrapper] to easily discover and launch an increasing number of binaries, and a follow-up [implemented][news374 ipcauto] automatic multiprocess selection, removing the need for the `-m` startup flag.
 This year's IPC improvements were wrapped up by [reducing CPU consumption][news377 ipclog]